Kintyre/ksconf/docs/source/dyn/cli.rst

                             Set application version.
 By default the application version is read from default/app.conf
       --set-build BUILD     Set application build number.
-      --allow-local         Allow the local folder to be kept.
-WARNING: This goes against Splunk packaging practices, and will cause AppInspect to fail.
-However, this option can be useful for private package transfers between servers or possibly for app backups.
+      --allow-local         Allow the 'local' folder to be kept as-is WARNING:
+                            This goes against Splunk packaging practices, and will cause AppInspect to fail.
+However, this option can be useful for private package transfers between servers, app backups, or other admin-like tasks.
-      --block-local         Block the local folder and local.meta from the resulting SPL.
+      --block-local         Block the 'local' folder and 'local.meta' from the package.
-      --merge-local         Merge any files in local into the default folder when build the archive.
+      --merge-local         Merge any files in 'local' into the 'default' folder during packaging.
 This is the default behavior.

     Layer filtering:
       If the app being packaged includes multiple layers, these arguments can be used to control which ones should be included in the final app file.
 If no layer options are specified, then all layers will be included.

+      --layer-method {auto,dir.d,disable}
+                            Set the layer type used by SOURCE.
+Additional description provided in in the 'combine' command.
       -I PATTERN, --include PATTERN
                             Name or pattern of layers to include.
       -E PATTERN, --exclude PATTERN